microscope-cockpit/cockpit/doc/depot-config.rst

 views.
 Additionally, there is an offset parameter which enables difference between objective fields of view to be accounted for in stage position.
-The lensID parameter is stored in image file metadata fileds so can be used to tag specific objectives, or objective types.
+The lensID parameter is stored in image file metadata fields so can be used to tag specific objectives, or objective types.

 .. code:: ini